Death of Cesare Borgia

 Richard Cavendish marks the anniversary of the death of an important Renaissance political figure, on March 12th, 1507.

-The Borgias came from Spain originally and the most famous of them died there, killed at the age of thirty-one in a minor skirmish by attackers who did not even know who he was.
+The Borgias came from Spain originally and the most famous of them died there, killed at the age of 31 in a minor skirmish by attackers who did not even know who he was.
 Christened Cesare, which would give him the welcome opportunity to take Aut Caesar aut nihil (‘Either Caesar or nothing’) as his motto, he was one of the illegitimate sons of Pope Alexander VI by Vanozza Catanei.
 He was trained for the Church and made Archbishop of Valencia and a cardinal when still in his teens, but he was no godly pastor but a formidable man of action.

 Brave, daring and determined, he was insatiably power-hungry and entirely ruthless.
 Murder, bribery and deceit were all in the day’s work to him and his pleasures were women, hunting and fashionable clothes.
 He was considered the handsomest man in Italy, there were inevitably rumours of incest with his sister Lucrezia and he had syphilis from his early twenties.